JenniferPeterson1203/nyc-squirrel-census-visualization-project/README.md

 - **Teamwork**: Work individually or in pairs.
 - **API Usage**: Must use the [NYC Squirrel Census API](https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw/about_data).
 - **Interactivity**: Your app should allow user interaction to explore different aspects of the data.
-- **Creative Presentation**: Use innovative ways to visualize the data.
-Avoid simple listings of API data.
+- **Creative Presentation**: Use innovative ways to visualize the data. _Avoid simple listings of API data_.

 ## Getting Started